In golf underclubbing occurs when a golfer uses a club that produces a shot where the ball lands short of the target.

 Is it cold outside?

-Finally, how cold it is outside can also have an impact on how far the ball will travel.
-Indeed, a ball will travel over a shorter distance in a colder environment than it will in a hotter one.
 These changes can occur over the seasons with balls failing to go their full distances in the colder months but it can also happen during a single round when dramatic temperature swings occur.

 FIX: Club up when it is particularly cold outside